Minneapolis Construction Accident Lawyer

 We understand the fear that comes after construction accidents of all kinds.
 Legal action is overwhelming and often comes with the implied question, “What will happen if I don’t win?”

-Rather than put this burden on you, our Minnesota construction accident lawyers work on a 100% contingency basis.
+Rather than put this burden on you, our construction accident attorneys work on a 100% contingency basis.
 This means you don’t pay a dime if we don’t recover a settlement for your injuries.
 Instead, we offer a free consultation to discuss your case and discover what sort of legal options you have available.